The 10 Best Free Photo Editing Software – 2021

 Paid version: No, but you can support the project by purchasing Paint.NET for $6.99

-The program’s interface is notably similar to Adobe’s editor, which has led people to consider Pixlr Editor the best online version of Photoshop - yes, even including Photoshop Express itself.
+The program’s interface is notably similar to Adobe’s editor, which has led people to consider Pixlr E the best online version of Photoshop - yes, even better than Photoshop Express itself.
 The long list of professional features included in the program are unmatched by most of the other free photo editors in the market.
 Among these, we find exposure, levels, automatic enhancement tools, sophisticated color pickers, customizable brushes, layers, and masks.
+Additionally, Pixlr E allows users to browse and edit hundreds of royalty free stock images.

 The + : Powerful features, doesn’t require any downloads, numerous uploading options

-The - : No batch editing capabilities, displays ads, runs on Flash
+The - : No batch editing capabilities, displays ads, paid premium features

 05. Pixlr X